dalecosta1/dale-infrastructure-manager/README.md

 - Api key
 - Passphase

-Once you have register, you need to create an api key to access to the bucket.
-After that, is possible generate the export to put on the manifests.
-To generate the export just only open your terminal executing this (storj uplink CLI is installed during the execution of the 'setup.sh'):
+Once you have registered, you need to create an api key to access to the bucket.
+After that, is possible generate the export to put on the manifests or UI.
+To generate the export just only open your terminal executing this:

 ```bash
 uplink setup